Unduly Lenient Sentences

 The period is calculated from the day following the sentence, so it will end on the same day of the week, four weeks later.
-Where there is likely to be a submission close to the end of the time limit, the ULS Team in the Appeals Unit of the Special Crime and Counter Terrorism Division and Attorney General's Office (AGO) should be contacted at the earliest opportunity.
+Where there is likely to be a submission close to the end of the time limit, the ULS Team in the Appeals Unit in the Special Crime and Counter Terrorism Division and the Attorney General's Office (AGO) should be contacted at the earliest opportunity.

 When submitting papers to the ULS Team and AGO, it is important for Areas to consider public and non-working days, particularly over the Christmas and Easter period.